ilias-lp/canary-weather-etl/README.md

 1 station covering:
 - Valverde

 There are multiple sources that provide API acces to historical weather data.
-However many of them have strict limitations for their free tiers and/or do not have an extensive set of metrics that one might need.
-After a thourough research, sources were narrowed down to two following ones:
+However many of them have strict limitations for their free tiers and/or do not have a large set of metrics that one might need.
+After the sources research, they were narrowed down to two following APIs:

 **Open-meteo Historical Weather API** https://open-meteo.com/en/docs/historical-weather-api